 Payments from product companies

-Mutual fund and 529 plan marketing and sales support payments are received from certain mutual fund firms (described below as “Full” and “Limited” Participation firms) within the nearly 300 mutual fund firms (“firms”) Ameriprise offers.
+Mutual fund and 529 plan cost reimbursement payments are received from certain mutual fund firms (described below as “Full Participation” firms) within the more than 160 mutual fund firms (“firms”) Ameriprise Financial Services offers.

 The goal at Ameriprise is to offer a wide range of mutual funds using the following criteria:

 - cost reimbursement payments paid to our affiliate AEIS to support cost reimbursement services